msg-utcn/course-content/README.md

   - Create model schema for Questions and Answers
   - Create a CRUD Endpoints for Question
   - Create a CRUD Endpoints for Answers
-  - Create a CRUD Endpoints for Users
   - Test the endpoints using Postman

+3.3.
+Homework
+  - Create a module for the Users having the following:
+    - A User model
+    - Dtos for UserDto, RegisterUserDto, LoginUserDto
+      - Add description for Swagger for the dto's
+    - A Mapper mapping a UserModel to UserDto
+    - A service with the following methods: `registerUser`, `getUserById`, `getUserByEmail`, `checkLoginCredentials`

 **4. Backend: Connecting to a database**